The Story So Far

 In July 2021 VNS along with our partners at Mitsubishi Heavy Industries, delivered to Japan a remotely operated articulated boom system.
-This world-leading technology is undergoing testing before it will be deployed in the Fukushima Daiichi nuclear facility in 2023 to help with the ongoing restoration of the Fukushima Daiichi site where VNS’s Remote Access technologies will be used to inspect the Unit 2 reactor at the site.
+This world-leading technology is undergoing testing before it will be deployed in the Fukushima Daiichi nuclear facility to help with the ongoing restoration of the Fukushima Daiichi site where VNS’s Remote Access technologies will be used to inspect the Unit 2 reactor at the site.
 The long-armed boom will reach over 20 meters at full extension to help inspect fuel debris in the primary containment vessel and will provide critical information to support future work.

 Throughout all of these efforts, Veolia Nuclear Solutions’ primary focus has been on supporting the Japanese authorities and our Japanese partners address the Fukushima recovery in the most safe, cost-effective and expeditious manner.
 Our experts from around the globe in France, the United Kingdom, Japan and the U.S. continue to collaborate with our Japanese partners, utilizing our collective experience to facilitate beneficial outcomes for the Fukushima project.
 Ultimately, the hope is that we can use our technology and expertise to allow the tens of thousands of people who have been displaced from their homes due to the disaster to one day return.